mesterhammerfic/match_finder/README.md

 <img src=references/CRISPDM_Process_Diagram.png width=400>

 Due to the high emphasis on feature engineering, the notebook directory in this project breaks this process down into three stages:
-1. 01_data_cleaning - new features are created using the original data set.
+1. 01_feature_engineering - new features are created using the original data set.
 2. 02_data_exploration - new features are examined and tested using EDA.
 3. 03_modelling - new features used on models to evaluate predictive abilities.

-The numbered prefixes of each notebook indicate which iteration they are a part of such that the 01 notebook in datacleaning is responsible for creating the features used in the 01 notebook of modelling.
+The numbered prefixes of each notebook indicate which iteration they are a part of such that the 01 notebook in 01_feature_engineering is responsible for creating the features used in the 01 notebook in 01_modelling.

 #### Technologies Used
 - Python